My.EOU Portal Current Students Faculty/Staff

 Q: Will I be assigned an academic advisor?

-A: No, non-admitted students are not assigned academic advisors.
+A: No, non-degree seeking students are not assigned academic advisors.
 For guidance with academic questions, contact the Registrar’s Office at 541-962-3607.

 Q: I have permission to register for courses, now what?